oduwsdl/raintale/docs/source/install.rst

 Installing on an Ubuntu 21.04+ System
 -------------------------------------

-If you would like to use the deb installer for RHEL 8 and CentOS 8 systems:
+If you would like to use the deb installer for Ubuntu 21.04 systems:

 1. `download the DEB <https://github.com/oduwsdl/MementoEmbed/releases>`_ and save it to the Linux server (e.g., ``raintale-0.20211113202900.deb``)
 2. type ``apt-get update`` ⬅️ this may not be necessary, but is needed in some cases to make sure dependencies are loaded